concur/developer.concur.com/src/api-reference/expense/travelallowance/travelallowance-days.md

 ---
-title: TravelAllowance Days
+title: Travel Allowance Days
 layout: reference
 ---

-This Travel Allowance API fetches all the fixed allowance days in an expense report.
+This Travel Allowance API fetches all the fixed allowance days in the specified expense report.
 Clients using this API can determine whether an allowance is a full day or partial day allowance.

 > **Limitations**: This API is available only for Finland customers.